MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 }
 ```

-If no value for `--password` is provided, a new one is generated for you and displayed in the output.
-Make sure to keep it safe-if you forget this password you'll need to reset the credentials again.
+The CLI generates a new password for you if you leave out the `--password` option.